typelevel/Laika/docs/migration-guide-0.12.md

   Laika can be used with cats-IO, Monix or Zio.
-* The dependency on the Typesafe Config library and its impure Java API has been removed in favor of a new lightweight and pure HOCON parser provided by Laika, supporting the full spec except for file includes (for now).
+* The dependency on the Typesafe Config library and its impure Java API has been removed in favor of a new lightweight and pure HOCON parser provided by Laika, supporting the full spec.

 Parser, Renderer and Transformer APIs